Skip to main content

 • 11 companies adopted a diverse director recruitment policy that requires candidates from underrepresented groups be included in the initial search pool.

-In the fiscal year 2024–25 engagement season, for the first time, the group will expand its focus internationally, engaging 41 non-US companies.
+In the fiscal year 2024–25 engagement season, for the first time, the group will expand its focus internationally, engaging 41 global companies, 15 of which are non-US companies.
 These engagements will encourage companies to enhance their board diversity disclosures, address board diversity in board refreshment and recruitment practices, and increase diverse director representation.

 Net zero transition